 As a kid, my dad once asked me what I wanted to do when I grew up.
 I said I didn’t care, as long as I was in charge.

 I think about that story all the time.
-After years of working in various leadership roles, I discovered that I wasn’t seeking so much to be in charge of others as I was to be in charge of myself.
+After years of working in various leadership roles, followed by the most challenging leadership role of all (motherhood, lol!), I discovered that I wasn’t seeking so much to be in charge of others as I was to be in charge of myself.
 And while I run my own business now, I know that there’s more to being in charge than just being the boss.
 The work I do with coaching and consciousness means that every day I become more and more aware of the ways that I can shape my life.
 And knowing that I have the power to create my life as I see fit is nothing less than magical.

 But that awareness didn’t come without a few scraped knees.